-The Group has recently entered the Medical and Surveillance sectors.
-These are new markets in which the Group has relatively little experience.
-The success of the Group's investments in these sectors is thus uncertain with consequent risk to the amounts invested.
-In addition, these sectors are highly regulated, with strict requirements as to ongoing compliance and quality control.
+The Group has recently entered the Medical sector This is a new market in which the Group has relatively little experience.
+The success of the Group's investments in this sector is thus uncertain with consequent risk to the amounts invested.
+In addition, this sector is highly regulated, with strict requirements as to ongoing compliance and quality control.
 A failure to comply with such requirements may lead to the Group suffering a loss of reputation, reduction in revenues or sanction by the appropriate regulatory authorities.